These energizing moms remind

 Day!

-We’re delighted to introduce you to three of our New Fortress Energy moms who work every day to embrace the empowerment of being successful moms.
+We’re delighted to introduce you to two of our New Fortress Energy moms who work every day to embrace the empowerment of being successful moms.
 Not only are they moms, but they are also successful professionals who are powering the world with positive energy.

 NFE employee and family